Jorge Salcedo Cabrera: Early life

-Salcedo was born on November 25, 1947, in Bogotá, Colombia.
+Jorge Salcedo was born on November 25, 1947, in Bogotá, Colombia.
 His father was a member of the Colombian military.
 Salcedo lived in Kansas for two years while his father attended the United States Army Command and General Staff College, after which the family moved back to Colombia.
 He attended the University of Los Andes, from which he earned a degree in industrial economics.
 He joined the Army Reserve division in Cali.

 Cali Cartel

 Recruitment

 Salcedo was invited to join the Cali Cartel in 1989, after Mario del Basto, a member of Salcedo's reserve unit, made first introductions.
 Salcedo had previously worked on behalf of British commandos, who worked with the Colombian government to counter the Revolutionary Armed Forces of Colombia.
-At this initial meeting, the Cali godfathers asked Jorge to coordinate an attack on Pablo Escobar, a rival drug cartel leader.
+At this initial meeting, the Cali godfathers asked Salcedo to coordinate an attack on Pablo Escobar, a rival drug cartel leader.

-The two factions agreed, and Jorge worked with the commandos to develop a plan of attack.
+The two factions agreed, and Jorge Salcedo worked with the commandos to develop a plan of attack.
 In May 1989, the attack was set to occur, but heavy cloud cover resulted in a helicopter crash, with most of the commandos failing to make it to Escobar's hideout, Hacienda Nápoles.
 The attack was subsequently called off.

 Surveillance

 After the failed raid Salcedo continued monitoring the communications of national police and rival cartel.
 In 1992, Salcedo coordinated the purchase and retrieval of several Salvadorian bombs in another plot to kill Escobar.
 After the transaction was discovered by national police, Salcedo was outed as a member of the Cali Cartel.
 He was removed from his post in the reserve.
 After going into hiding, Salcedo focused his efforts on monitoring his electronic communication network, extracting intelligence on both national police and the Medellín Cartel.

 After Escobar was killed by national police in 1993, Salcedo considered his duty with the Cali Cartel completed, and attempted to resign.
 His resignation was denied by Miguel Rodríguez Orejuela, and he was forced to continue his relationship with the cartel.
 Whereas his previous role involved avoiding detection from Escobar's network, Salcedo now assisted Cali's men with avoiding detection by the National Police of Colombia.
 During this time, the Search Bloc—originally formed to hunt Escobar—focused its attention on the Cali Cartel.

 In 1995, Gilberto Rodríguez Orejuela was captured by a joint task-force in Cali.
-The raid operated off of documents seized from an inspection of an office owned and operated by Guillermo Pallomari, the cartel's chief accountant.
+The raid was conducted on the basis of documents seized during an inspection of an office that was owned and operated by Guillermo Pallomari, the cartel's chief accountant.
 After being ordered to kill Pallomari, Salcedo began to believe that he had no choice for leaving the operation other than its dismantling.
 Salcedo did not comply with his orders and pretended to not know where Pallomari was, believing Pallomari to be his bargaining chip for his freedom.